 The Hampton Court Palace ice rink is open from November 22nd, 2019 until 5th January, 2020.

 Winterville Clapham Common

 The Winterville Christmas experience at Clapham Common isn’t happening in 2019.
-It usually offers a 600 metre-square ice rink, as well as festive films, tasty street food, funfair rides, live music, Mexican wrestling, Plonk Golf and more.
-It sounds like a great place for a fun festive trip.
+It usually offers a 600 metre-square ice rink, as well as festive films, tasty street food, funfair rides, live music, Mexican wrestling, Plonk Golf and more and is a great place for a fun festive trip.
 Hopefully it will be back for 2020.

 The ice rink at Canary Wharf is having a break this winter, but bear it in mind for future years as it’s enormous – it covers 1200 square metres.
 As this is primarily a business district, the rink is generally less busy at weekends than it is during the week.
 Next to the rink there’s a viewing deck, The Grandstand Bar.

 Permanent indoor ice rinks

 Alexandra Palace started life as a Victorian recreation centre, and today it’s still a popular entertainment venue, and is known affectionally as Ally Pally.
 The indoor ice rink offers skating lessons as well as a festive winter programme, Ally Pally Winter Skate.

 Alexandra Palace ice rink is open all year round.

 Streatham Ice Arena

 There’s been an ice rink in Streatham since 1931, and the venue was completely renovated in 2013.
 With an area of 1800 square metres, the rink is the UK’s biggest, and offers skating lessons with professional coaches, as well as public sessions.
 The rink runs weekly inclusive, quiet skate sessions with support from a skate marshall.